jeffgillan/Metashape_on_Jetstream2/README.md

 ![](./images/ssh_screenshot.png)

+## Installation location for Metashape on Linux machines
+* Am I really 'installing' it?
+It just sits in a folder

 ## Connecting to gpu06 or gpu07 with graphical remote desktop
 * Gpu06 & 07 do not have desktops so we can’t remote into them.
 * Instead, you can create a container on gpu06 with desktop and software